buw-bicycle-traffic/BicycleSimulator/docs/Setup_and_Building_of_Simulator/Simulator_Setup.md

 ## Power Sensor

-Discuss how the sensor records power, explain the desing of the sensor, how to connect the sensor to the bike computer.
+Discuss how the sensor records power, explain the design of the sensor, how to connect the sensor to the bike computer.

 # NEED TO ADD DESIGN FILES HERE IN THIS SECTION FOR EACH CUSTOM PIECE OF THE SIMULATOR